-Download our Prevent Statement & Policy and / or Child Protection and Adult at Risk Policy Statement
+Download our full Safeguarding Policy or our Prevent Statement & Policy and / or Safeguarding Policy Statement

 NSCD work in partnership with the Prevent Regional Coordinator (North East) as part of the Due Diligence & Counter Extremism Division of the Department of Education

 Radicalisation and preventing extremism